 1. Prepare what not to talk about!

-First, you need to decide where the boundary lines you want to place between professional and personal life should be.
-There is no set rule on the boundary lines since it varies from person to person.
+It would be great to decide what and where you want to place the boundaries between professional and personal life.
+There is no set rule where should be the boundary lines since it varies from person to person.

-Most of the time, you may face the situation where you will be questioned about your personal life, and you get stuck/confused, and you will be thinking, “Why such question?”, “Why should I answer?”
+Most of the time, you may face a situation where you will be questioned about your personal life and get stuck/confused, and you will think, that do I need to answer?

-So start preparing yourself, make a list so that you don’t feel awkward in any such unexpected situation.
-Below few tips that may help you to prepare your list.
+So start preparing yourself to not feel awkward in any such unexpected situation.
+The below situation may help you to understand:

 - Brief of Family background